sudoyashi/da_cabby/docs/_posts/2022-03-03-bikecarbvacleaks.markdown

 My prime suspect is the intake manifold flange to the head, this is where it was leaking the most.
 I am guessing that it got burnt up from driving lean.

-The flange bolts are stripped in my case, rounded socket heads are the worst.
-To remove them, I'm going to first try jamming it with a torx bolt.
-I also know that one of my allen heads snapped in the bolt itself.
-This one, I'll attempt with a dremel, cut a slice to jam a flathead and remove it that way.
+The flange bolts are stripped in my case, and rounded socket heads are the worst.
+To remove them, I'm going to first try jamming it with a Torx bolt.
+I also know that one of my Allen heads snapped in the bolt itself.
+For this one, I'll attempt with a Dremel, cut a slice to jam a flathead, and remove it that way.

 Finally, after removing the bolts, I can inspect the flange for flatness, the intake side of the head, and the gasket itself.